Amazing Festivals of Bhutan

 Punakha Tsechue 7th to 9th March 2019

 A Drubchen is another type of celebration of Bhutan.
-Punakha, located in West Bhutan is winter home of the Chief Abbot of Bhutan, locally known as the Je Khenpo.
+In West Bhutan, Punakha is the winter home of the Chief Abbot of Bhutan, locally known as the Je Khenpo.
 After several invasions by Tibetan forces in the 17th century to seize a religious relic, Zhabdrung Ngawang Namgyal led the Bhutanese victory.
 Punakha Drubchen was introduced to commemorate the triumph over the Tibetans, which has continued annually ever since.
-To maintain the Bhutanese traditions, the locals requested the Government to start a Tsechue as well in 2005.
+To maintain the Bhutanese traditions, the locals requested the Government start a Tsechue in 2005.
 Both these festivals are celebrated with enthusiasm.

 4. Jambay Lhakhang

 The oldest temple in the Kingdom is the Jambay Lhakhang.
 Founded in the 7th century by Songtsen Gonpo, a Tibetan King.
 Legend has it that a she-demon was obstructing the spread of Buddhism, which compelled the King to build 108 temples on her body that spread across Tibet, Bhutan, and their borders.
 Jambay Lhakhang is one of the 108 temples.
 The festival here is unique, with a fire ritual held in the evening, and the crowds gather to witness the naked dance known as Tercham.